marijnh/Eloquent-JavaScript/04_data.md

 other cases you can just immediately return the result of applying `===`.

-{{index "Object.keys method", "in operator"}}
+{{index "Object.keys method"}}

 Use `Object.keys` to go over the properties.
 You need to test whether both objects have the same set of property names and whether those properties have identical values.
-The first test can be done by counting the properties in both objects and returning false if the numbers of properties are different.
-If they're the same, then go over the properties of one object, and for each of them, verify that the other object also has the property.
-The values of the properties are compared by a recursive call to `deepEqual`.
+One way to do that is to ensure that both objects have the same number of properties (the lengths of the property lists are the same).
+And then, when looping over one of the object's properties in order to compare them, always first make sure the other actually has a property by that name.
+If they have the same number of properties, and all properties in one also exist in the other, they have the same set of property names.

 {{index "return value"}}

-Returning the correct value from the function is best done by immediately returning false when a mismatch is noticed and returning true at the end of the function.
+Returning the correct value from the function is best done by immediately returning false when a mismatch is found and returning true at the end of the function.

 hint}}